jgaglione/portfolio/README.md

 # Hi, I'm Jethro and this is my portfolio.
 ![My Image](fermilabDAS.png)
-# Descriptions and links to relevant projects
+# Descriptions and Links to Relevant Projects

-## Migration of CERN CMS's Beyond Standard Model - 3rd Generation experimental group data analysis framework
+## Migration of data analysis framework for CERN CMS's Beyond Standard Model - 3rd Generation experimental group
 **Framework description:** The BSM-3G Analyzer is the main data analysis framework used by the Beyond Standard Model - 3rd Generation group at CERN's Compact Muon Solenoid (CMS) experiment.
 This group focuses on newly theorized particle and dark matter searches and is responsible for over 20 publications in top peer-reviewed physics journals.
 This analysis framework has multi-tiered functionality -- mining from a database where 100,000 particle collisions are registered per second, cleaning and filtering good events according to collaboration standards, and analyzing/plotting said data.
 The framework is primarily written in C++, with heavy use of the [ROOT](https://root.cern/) library.
 **My role:** Every so often, the CMS collaboration updates their data structures to refelct latest hardware-level calibrations, implement more efficient storage, or generate collections for special use cases.
 My job was to migrate our analysis framework to handle the "Ultralegacy" tree-structure update, which was a collaboration-wide requirement for any future, publishable analysis.
 My work on this project in a nutshell: